ninewise/dissertation/umgap/chapter.md

 create a frequency table.
 This suggests subdividing the data per read.

-This dimension of subdivision gives the opportunity for easy parallellisation, following a map-reduce [TODO ref] strategy.
-Each read can be processed in a separate thread, with little to no parallellisation overhead.
+This dimension of subdivision gives the opportunity for easy parallelisation, following a map-reduce [TODO ref] strategy.
+Each read can be processed in a separate thread, with little to no parallelisation overhead.
 This allows realisation of the full power of the executing machine.

-The other dimension of subdivision, as a sequence of analysis steps, allows for better optimalisation of each step.
-After all, a program given a single task can specialize and can share the cost of a possibly slow initilization step over all reads it will process.
-Parallellization is still possible with this subdivision, though less efficient, by running each step in a separate process, passing along reads after a process has finished its task.
-However, this manner of subdivision has the added benifit of modularity: with analysis steps as a top-level concept, steps can easily be added, skipped and exchanged to modify the type of analysis.
+The other dimension of subdivision, as a sequence of analysis steps, allows for better optimisation of each step.
+After all, a program given a single task can specialize and can share the cost of a possibly slow initialisation step over all reads it will process.
+Parallelisation is still possible with this subdivision, though less efficient, by running each step in a separate process, passing along reads after a process has finished its task.
+However, this manner of subdivision has the added benefit of modularity: with analysis steps as a top-level concept, steps can easily be added, skipped and exchanged to modify the type of analysis.